-We’ve know what it’s like to feel alone.
-You’ve likely had a bewildering psychedelic experience, are preparing for one, or are entertaining the idea of having your first experience.
+We know what it’s like to feel alone.
+If you’re reading this, you’ve likely had a bewildering psychedelic experience, are preparing for one, or are entertaining the idea of having your first experience.
 Unfortunately, aside from dodgy online forums, you have no one to turn to for support or guidance, who can listen, or who has any understanding of your experience.

 For many people, some of their most profound moments using psychedelics have also become their most well-kept secrets.
 But all of this is changing.

 Psychedelic substances are not only becoming decriminalized in cities across the United States, paving the way for legalization, but the mainstream cultural opinion of them is changing, too.
-Recently published books like Michael Pollan’s [LINK] have opened up a world of psychedelics to segments of the population seemingly disinterested in having a full-blown trip.
+Recently published books like Michael Pollan’s How to Change Your Mind have opened up a world of psychedelics to segments of the population seemingly disinterested in having a full-blown trip.
 Instead, daily use of small amounts of hallucinogens, aka ‘microdosing’, has proven to have positive effects, particularly highlighted by entrepreneurs in the tech and business world.

 The world is becoming increasingly aware of how psychedelics may be one of the best cures we’ve got for some of the most debilitating mental illnesses.
 There is evidence that psychedelics can lead to life-changing improvement and wellbeing.

 From listening to our community we have found that dialogue with a caring support system is a profound part of that change.
 So, we’d like to present our solution to the question: how to find a psychedelic community group, highlighting several ways this is possible, and drawbacks of some of these options.
 But first, we’d like to discuss why psychedelic communities are needed and the importance of harm reduction principles.